pelavarre/less-beeps/easter-eggs.md

 ⌃C does dump a full Traceback and launch a (Pdb) Repl, except that ⌃V ⌃C works like ⌃C ordinarily does

+At Google Cloud Shell,
+⌃Q and ⌃S become XOn and xOff.
+You won't see anything change on Screen after you press ⌃S, not until you press ⌃Q.
+But ⌃V works fine, just as if you didn't give the Code your --egg=sigint

+At macOS Terminal, and at macOS iTerm2,
 ⌃Q works better than ⌃V,
 because you can still press ⌃Q to send the Key Encoding of ⌃Q, and Q ⌃Q to send the Key Encoding of ⌃Q ⌃Q

+At macOS Terminal, and at macOS iTerm2,
 ⌃V forces you to press two Keys to send each one Key Encoding.
 Like you have to press ⌃V ⌃V to send ⌃V, and you have to press ⌃V ⌃V ⌃V ⌃V to send ⌃V ⌃V,